Concettas/concettas/content/_index.md

     **(Weather permitting)**

-    Use the link below or scan the QR code!
+    Use the link below or scan the QR code

     https://www.clover.com/online-ordering/concettas-mainstreet-bistro-mount-airy